 - Unusually Uninteresting Sight: Neither of Yuuta and Akane's parents seem to react very strongly to the fact that Mega Man and Rush very suddenly appeared in their children's room.

-- Very Special Episode: "Appearance of Japan" would've been one of the Mega Man show if Ruby-Spears didn't change the look.
+- Very Special Episode: "Appearance of Japan" would've been one of the Mega Man (Ruby-Spears) show if Ruby-Spears didn't change the look.